Water Bodies of Argentina

 Laguna Blanca: The centerpiece of Laguna Blanca National Park is a serene lake amidst rolling hills and dense forests.
 Surrounding this centerpiece are rugged mountains, including the imposing Sierra de la Vaca Muerta.

-Lake Cami: Lake Cami, also known as Lake Fagnano, is located on the main island of the Tierra del Fuego Archipelago, which is shared by Argentina and Chile.
+Lake Cami: Lake Cami, also known as Lake Fagnano, is located on the main island of the Tierra del Fuego Archipelago, which Argentina and Chile share.
 The lake runs east-west for about 98 km (61 mi).

 Lake Futalaufquen: Lake Futalaufquen is a large lake in Chubut, Argentina.
-Located in the Andes, Lake Futalaufquen is three-lobed, of glacial origin, and occupies narrow valleys between glaciated peaks.
+It is three-lobed and glacial in origin, and it occupies narrow valleys between glaciated peaks.
 It is situated in Los Alerces National Park.

 Lake Gutiérrez: Lake Gutiérrez is located in the lake region of northern Patagonia in Río Negro, Argentina.
 It is of glacial origin and is connected to Lake Nahuel Huapi.